 The Census of Fatal Occupational Injuries (CFOI) is a comprehensive national measure of all fatal workplace injuries.
 For more information, see our Handbook of Methods.

 The most recently published nonfatal incidence rates by industry can be found here.

-No. BLS does not provide estimates for the cost associated with workplace injuries.
+No. BLS does not provide estimates for costs associated with workplace injuries.